Would Your Kids Know How to Survive a School Shooting?

 Would your child know what to do in the event of a school shooting?

 There are a few important things to note in the story about this horrible incident.
 Four of the kids who were injured weren’t shot – they got hurt fleeing the scene.
-And secondly, first responders shut down all the exits, meaning the shooter – and kids who were still inside – couldn’t escape.
+And secondly, first responders shut down all the exits, meaning the shooter – and the kids who were still inside – couldn’t escape.

 As horrific as it is to think through a scenario like this, doing so could save your child’s life.
 And this information isn’t just for kids in the school system.
 Even homeschooled kids can sometimes be in a situation where they are without a parent and a bad thing happens, like sports practice, church events, or other outings.